felixojiambo/Retail_Application/README.md

 # Retail_Application
-A retail management system build by Ojiambo Felix
+A retail management system built by Ojiambo Felix